mauriciolg90/aivo_test/README.md

 Then, you can make queries using a client like Postman or Curl.
 The easiest way is to write the URL on any browser:

 ```
-# Replace the 'index' parameter with a value greater than 0:
+# Replace the 'index' parameter with a float value greater than 0:
 http://localhost:5000/countries/sw_lifs_gt/<float:index>

 # For example:
 http://localhost:5000/countries/sw_lifs_gt/5.0
 ```

-The application returns a JSON containing the found results.
+The application will return a JSON containing the countries with their index value greater than the input value, using only life satisfaction index and total inequality.

 If you want to build another queries, you should only add new endpoints and handlers on the controllers module.

 ## Running unit tests